prachigauriar/Task/README.md

 [workflow addTask:taskC prerequisites:taskB, nil];
 ```

-Hopefully these examples demonstrate how easy it is to express a variety of task configurations with
-Task.framework.
-Again, the framework manages the mechanics of execution for you automatically so
-that these workflows are run with maximal concurrency.
-So, how do we actually create tasks to
+Again, Task.framework manages the mechanics of executing tasks so that tasks are run with maximal
-perform our work?
+concurrency as soon as their prerequisite tasks have finished successfully.
+When building workflows,
+you just tell the framework what tasks need to be run and what each task’s prerequisites are.
+Of
+course, the framework also needs to know what code should be executed when you run a task.
+Let’s
+take a look at that next.

 ### Creating Tasks